GlobalCloudSystemrepository/customchecklist/README.md

 ![image](https://github.com/user-attachments/assets/6b8fe11a-b236-46b8-bd1a-f5ef04a01845)

-Step 2: Ass APEX class and LWC component.
+Step 2: Add APEX class and LWC component.
 The html, css, js and apxc files are present under code.

 Step 3: Create a custom metadata which will contain all the label information by task.